bimdata/ansible_role_fluentbit/README.md

   path /var/log/kern.log
 ```

-This allow you to defined variables in multiples groupvars and cumulate them for
+It allows you to define variables in multiple group_vars and cumulates them for
-hosts in multiples groups, without the need to rewrite the complete list.
+hosts in multiples groups without the need to rewrite the complete list.

 Dependencies
 ------------